lsst/rtn-106/index.rst

 Timeline
 ========

-The goal is to execute the alerts end-to-end demo by the end of November 2025, with a contingency of mid-December.
+The goal is to execute the alerts end-to-end demo by the end of January 2026.

 Prerequisites